Home Accident Page 3

 The client must use caution when using retainer arrangements as the lawyer, under the traditional form of the arrangement can deduct as he needs from the retainer and request that the client replenish is as needed.
 This can be combined with another fee in a “blended fee arrangement” where needy clients can pay a small retainer in exchange for contingency arrangements or extended payment plans.

-What are questions to ask Massachusetts attorneys?
+What are questions to ask Indiana attorneys?

 Are local laws in effect for this case?